demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

   ; ...
   )
 ```

-Then we are going the `output-fn` hook provided by Timbre.
-This hook is a function with the signature `(fn [data]) -> string`.
+Timbre provides a hook `output-fn`, a function with the signature `(fn [data]) -> string`, to customize the output format.
 The data is a map contains the actual message, log level, timestamp, hostname and much more.

 ```clojure
 ; src/wheel/infra/log.clj